dhuppenkothen/entrofy/README.md

 # entrofy
 Participant selection for workshops and conferences made easy.

-We are implementing selection of participants for meetings as a discrete optimization problem.
+Selection of participants for meetings as a discrete optimization problem.

 ## Overview

-Given a list of participants with various "attributes" (e.g., gender, career stage, subfield, geography, years since PhD), the code will figure out the distribution of values within each attribute (e.g, male, female) and generate a subset that approximates target value distributions (e.g, 50% male/female, 30% junior, 30% non-US).
+Given a list of participants with various "attributes" (e.g., gender, career stage, subfield, geography, years since PhD), the code finds the distribution of values within each attribute (e.g, male, female) and generate a subset that approximates target value distributions (e.g, 50% male/female, 30% junior, 30% non-US).

 Attributes and values are user determined and based on the data present in uploaded CSV file.